 NM Scholars offers a Summer Intensive Program led by two Summer Program Coordinators who are largely responsible for managing the day-to-day activities of the Scholars.
 The program will be offered in person this summer at Northwestern Memorial Hospital.
 The Assistant Program Coordinators work closely with the Program Coordinators, Summer Intensive Chair, Northwestern Memorial Healthcare System Advisor, NM Academy Director, Program Manager, Community Support Specialist, and Research/Evaluation Advisor.
 The Assistant Program Coordinators will work as part of a team as well as demonstrate superior organization skills, strong interpersonal and communication skills, and attention to detail and be highly flexible and adaptable.
 (Please see “Other” section to learn more about the Summer Intensive Program).

-Tenure of position: 8 weeks, beginning the beginning of June (these dates are flexible)- could be virtual until program begins at the end of June.
+Tenure of position: 8 weeks, beginning the beginning of June (these dates are flexible)- the position is 100% in person.

 Description